 - 2 empty glass jars for your medium

-- Selection of brushes - bristle and/or synthetic (see details below)
+- Selection of brushes - bristle and/or synthetic (see pdf for further details)

-- Selection of Oil Paints (see details below)
+- Selection of Oil Paints (see below for further details)

 *While an A2 canvas board is recommended by the tutor, you are welcome to bring additional boards, canvases or other painting surfaces in your preferred size or shape.

 - Ivory Black (or Lamp Black)